laukus/lykkeligiskyen-exampleapp/README.md

 {"id":"332b8e31-1666-4ae9-a2bb-b0ef3ca95260","time":"2018-02-01T22:35:25.089Z"}
 ```

-id: Randomly generated GUID, a unique id for the applicaton instance.
+id: Randomly generated GUID, a unique id for the application instance.

-time: Textual reprentation of the current date/time,
+time: Textual representation of the current date/time,